Avika-Garg011/Pizza-Sales-Analysis/README.md

 This Power BI dashboard project analyzes a fictional pizza sales dataset to uncover trends, performance insights, and revenue drivers.
 The interactive dashboard offers clear, data-driven insights for decision-making, helping stakeholders understand customer behavior, top-performing pizzas, and sales patterns.

 ## 🎯 Objective
 • To visualize and analyze pizza sales trends, customer order behavior, and ingredient usage.
 • To identify best-selling pizzas, optimal order times, and pricing strategies.
 • To build a multi-page connected Power BI dashboard with visually engaging and business-relevant insights.

 ## 📂 About the Dataset
 The dataset contains pizza sales data and includes:
 • Order details, pizza names, and pricing information
 • Pizza sizes, categories, and ingredients used
 • Quantity sold, revenue generated, and time-based trends (date & time)

 ## 🔍 Recommended Analysis
-• How has the total revenue trended over time?
+• How has the total revenue trended over time?<br>
-✅ Revenue steadily increased month-over-month with weekends showing higher peaks.
+✅ Revenue steadily increased month-over-month with weekends showing higher peaks.<br>
-• Which pizzas are top and bottom performers?
+• Which pizzas are top and bottom performers?<br>
-✅ Pizzas like Pepperoni and BBQ Chicken lead in sales, while Brie Carre and Spinach Supreme are the least ordered.
+✅ Pizzas like Pepperoni and BBQ Chicken lead in sales, while Brie Carre and Spinach Supreme are the least ordered.<br>
-• What time of day sees the most orders?
+• What time of day sees the most orders?<br>
-✅ Evening hours dominate with the highest order volume, followed by afternoon spikes.
+✅ Evening hours dominate with the highest order volume, followed by afternoon spikes.<br>
-• Which pizza sizes contribute most to revenue?
+• Which pizza sizes contribute most to revenue?<br>
-✅ Large and Extra-Large sizes drive the highest revenue, combining volume and pricing impact.
+✅ Large and Extra-Large sizes drive the highest revenue, combining volume and pricing impact.<br>
-• What is the most preferred pizza category?
+• What is the most preferred pizza category?<br>
-✅ Classic and Chicken categories account for the majority of total sales.
+✅ Classic and Chicken categories account for the majority of total sales.<br>
-• How do order patterns vary across weekdays?
+• How do order patterns vary across weekdays?<br>
-✅ Peak ordering happens on weekends, especially Friday and Saturday evenings.
+✅ Peak ordering happens on weekends, especially Friday and Saturday evenings.<br>
-• Which ingredients appear most frequently?
+• Which ingredients appear most frequently?<br>
-✅ Mozzarella, Tomato Sauce, and Pepperoni are the most used ingredients across the menu.
+✅ Mozzarella, Tomato Sauce, and Pepperoni are the most used ingredients across the menu.<br>
-• How does pricing affect pizza performance?
+• How does pricing affect pizza performance?<br>
-✅ Mid-range priced pizzas offer the best balance between sales volume and revenue generation.
+✅ Mid-range priced pizzas offer the best balance between sales volume and revenue generation.<br>
-• What insights can be drawn from ingredient sales contribution?
+• What insights can be drawn from ingredient sales contribution?<br>
-✅ Pizzas with Cheese and Meat ingredients contribute more to total revenue than veggie-based options.
+✅ Pizzas with Cheese and Meat ingredients contribute more to total revenue than veggie-based options.<br>

 ## 📊 DASHBOARDS
 ![Image 1](https://github.com/user-attachments/assets/acdb5599-543b-4e82-a655-292be07f03ae)